lenskikh/ComfyUI-Prompt-Worker/README.md

 A small feature: put a dash in the token and you will temporarily disable it.

+Updated June 27, 2025:
+* Added styles: weather, photographic style, cinematic style
+* Added a new diagram to the workflows folder that shows how you can combine translation and handwritten prompts

 Updated June 25, 2025
 * Minor update.
 Add scheme with translator node.